EyramSeneadza/Path/README.md

 ## Feedback

-All credits to [@john_devlin](https://twitter.com/john_devlin) for his awesome work on Trigger which is the foundation on which Path is built.
+All credits to [@john_devlin](https://twitter.com/john_devlin) for his awesome work on path which is the foundation on which Path is built.